OpenBankProject/API-Manager/README.md

 # API Manager

-A Django project to manage the Open Bank Project API via API Calls
+This is a Django project to manage the Open Bank Project API via API Calls.

+To use this app, you need to authenticate against a sandbox where you have to have registered an account beforehand.
+Currently, you can enable or disable consumers.

 ## Installation (development)